-Adult-led Children’s Worship is offered to children age 4 through grade 1 during all Sunday morning worship services.
+Children’s Worship is presented by a team of youth and adult worship leaders for children age 4 through grade 1 during Sunday morning worship at 9:30 a.m.

-Children’s Worship begins with either a large group time or singing songs of praise, and continues with a multi-sensory Bible story.
-The story is followed by a “wondering” time, allowing children to verbalize God’s working in their lives.
-A personal time of responding to God follows.
-The worship time concludes in a large group with a lit candle and the story read from Scripture, a prayer, and a departing blessing.
+Children’s Worship begins with either a large-group activity or song of praise and continue into a multi-sensory Bible story.
+The story is followed by a “wondering” time, allowing children to verbalize God’s work in their lives and respond to God.
+We’ll conclude back in the large group with a lit candle and the story read from Scripture, a prayer, and a departing blessing.

 There is an emphasis on the church seasons, especially Advent, Christmas, Lent, Easter, and Pentecost.
 Children’s Worship uses material originally developed by Sonja Stewart and Jerome Berryman, who were strongly influenced by Maria Montessori.

 How to Participate